Lumi-supercomputer/LUMI-training-materials/docs/ai-20241126/extra_10_TrainingData.md

     -   [Harvey] Lustre uses locks to manage contention to a file and this can be slow if you end up writing to the same parts of a file and particularly if you do that from multiple clients (nodes).
 I think you can turn off this locking if you are managing the consisteny yourself but this is an advanced topic and we would need to discuss it further.

+2. ROCm 6.3 came out yesterday.
+What improvements can we expect for AI, and is there any chance to get it on LUMI?

+    -   I am actually unsure if has been officially released.
+It has been made available for testing but the actual release should come with release notes in https://rocm.docs.amd.com/en/latest/about/release-notes.html.

+    -   ROCm 6.3 has to be tested as it is getting out of expected driver support.
+Hopefully, it can be made available in a container to start with.

+    Looks like someone at AMD has been a bit uncareful then: https://community.amd.com/t5/ai/unlocking-new-horizons-in-ai-and-hpc-with-the-release-of-amd/ba-p/726434 was picked up by a lot of press last night.

+3. Is Megatron-LM a possibility on LUMI?

+    -   I think TurkuNLP group (University of Turku, Finland) and Silo AI have been using that for training large language models on LUMI.
+So, yes, although it might not work out-of-the-box, they might be using a version that has been ported to LUMI.

+    -   Megatron-Deepspeed is supported in AMD GPUs.
+There are hipified version of Megatron-LM that have been succesfully hipified for LUMI.

+4. Is ONNX supported?

+    -   I haven't tested it myself on LUMI, but I don't see why it wouldn't work.

+    -   ONNX runtime should be supported.

+5. If we use accelerate, do we still need to set the torch thread strategy to spawn in our script?

+    -   Yes

+6. Does it make sense / any advantage to using torch compile with FSDP?

+    -   It's difficult to give general guidance around this.
+It may make sense to your application - is a matter of testing and see if it works as expected.

+7. Are "*.parquet" files supported?

+    -   It should be, this is just a matter of having the right python modules installed.

+    Is it ("*.parquet") causing latency in reading?
+Is it  a good choice to prepare the data for training?

+    -   This is impossible to answer as it depends on how you access the data in the Parquet file.
+Each file format has strengths and weaknesses and is optimised for certain types of data and certain access patterns.
+In this case, it assumes that you want to access only certain columns in most accesses, but all rows.
+If you then access the data the other way around, row by row, it would likely be extremely slow.